-Small Business Bankruptcy Lawyer in Los Angeles, Orange, San Diego, Riverside, and San Bernardino Counties Serving Southern California
+Small Business Bankruptcy Lawyer in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley Serving California

 If your small business has too much debt, it is possible for you to file for Chapter 7 bankruptcy, Chapter 13 bankruptcy, Chapter 11 bankruptcy, or Chapter 11 Subchapter V (Subchapter 5) bankruptcy.
 To determine what type of bankruptcy to file, you will need to first determine if you should file a personal bankruptcy or a business bankruptcy.

-Chapter 7 Business Bankruptcy Attorney in Los Angeles, Orange, San Diego, Riverside, and San Bernardino Counties
+Chapter 7 Business Bankruptcy Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley

 Often the most favorable form of bankruptcy for a business owner is Chapter 7 bankruptcy where the debts are discharged without repayment over time.
 If assets are limited or exempt under the Bankruptcy Code, such as under California’s homestead exemption, you may pay nothing to creditors and keep all of your assets.